 I'm making deviled eggs with crab meat.
 Is it best to keep the hard boiled eggs in the fridge overnight and then make the filling the next morning?
 This is a dish I have to bring to work.
 So should I leave the shells on and make the filling the next morning?

 By Judi White from Tucson, AZ

 It really doesn't mater.
 Everything is cooked and will be kept cold.
 I would mix the yoke mixture the night before to let the flavors mingle.
 Then fill the eggs the next morning.

 Make sure you keep them cold until it is time to eat, just like any other mayo based salad.

 Instant mashed potatoes or baby cereal can be used to thicken up the filling for your deviled eggs if it is too runny.
 This is a page about thickening runny deviled eggs filling.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 Brighten up your dinner with colored deviled eggs.
 After you have boiled your eggs, let them cool and drop them into egg coloring.
-It's perfectly safe to eat.
-Then slice them and make your deviled eggs.
-You'll have colorful eggs with a white trim.
-Everyone will enjoy them.
-This has been an Easter tradition for many years in my family.

 These deviled eggs are made and served with the holiday dinners.
 They're too special to make often.